Coronavirus (COVID-19) & Health Updates

 Frequently Asked Questions

 The health and safety of our students, staff, and families is our top priority.
 While COFS monitors other school closings including those in the Kansas City Public School District and other independent schools, COFS makes decisions independently based on our school’s unique needs and situation, as well as guidance from external agencies such as local health departments and the Centers for Disease Control and Prevention.
+As we did in Spring 2020, we will adhere to a local mandated closure, during which we will transition to remote learning.

 Under what circumstances will the school close?